syncrosim/pysyncrosim/docs/quickstart.rst

 Backup your Library
 -------------------
 Once you have finished running your models, you may want to backup the inputs and results into a zipped *.backup* subfolder.
 First, we want to modify the Library Backup Datasheet to allow the backup of model outputs.
 Since this Datasheet is part of the built-in SyncroSim core, the name of the Datasheet has the prefix "core".
-We can get a list of all the core Datasheets with a Library scope using the Library :meth:`~pysyncrosim.library.Library.datasheets()` method with ``summary`` set to ``"CORE"``.
+We can get a list of all the core Datasheets with a Library scope using the Library :meth:`~pysyncrosim.library.Library.datasheets()` method.

 .. code-block:: pycon

     # Find all Library-scoped Datasheets
-    >>> myLibrary.datasheets(summary = "CORE")
+    >>> my_library.datasheets()
           Package                       Name              Display Name
     0        core                core_Backup                    Backup
     1        core           core_CondaConfig       Conda Configuration